infochimps-sales/smart-maintenance-demo/README.md

 So this demo's main punchline is: _get Smart Maintenance on the BDPaas to optimize equipment maintenance schedules and to  dramatically reduce expenses and grow earnings._

+###Known issues:

+If the dashboard is not visible in the browser, the webserver likely needs to be restarted:

+    /home/$USER/anaconda/bin/python -m SimpleHTTPServer 12321 > /dev/null 2>&1 &

+dashboard.py also launches an ELinks console that isn't needed, that code needs to be tweaked so that doesn't happen.

 ###Debugging notes: